RECREATION, PARK & TOURISM MANAGEMENT

-The Recreation, Park, and Tourism Management program prepares students for successful careers in a variety of leisure service settings.
+The mission of the Recreation, Park and Tourism Management program is to prepare students to be leaders in a variety of leisure service settings, with the purpose of enhancing quality of life among individuals and communities, both locally and globally.
 Graduates of the program find work opportunities at resorts, recreation centers, youth programs, parks and recreation departments, state and national parks, and a wide variety of other fields.

 - Tourists spend over 600 billion dollars in the United States each year.

 - In Ohio, tourists spend over 38 billion dollars each year.

 - In Ohio, nearly half a million jobs are sustained by tourism.

 - Individuals with disabilities are the largest minority group in the U.S. and serving their recreation needs is an important role of recreation, parks, & tourism professionals

 - According to The Partnership for a Healthier America, the parks and recreation industry is instrumental in reducing childhood obesity.

 - Cuyahoga Valley National Park is less than 10 miles from Kent State University.